I sat with a man once —

-Because when we dream of making a life, dream of making a love that will make life, we return to the beginning, and pray for a moment when our Father leans close over our hoping to breathe the warmth of His willing self into us.
+Because when we dream of making a life, dream of making a love that will make life, we return to the beginning.
+And and we pray for a moment when our Father leans close over our hoping to breathe the warmth of His willing self into us.

 That is what makes him your Father: He is your beginning.